The late Hal Lord of Pottsville after a heat race victory at the track many fans simply referred to as Schoentown.

 This may have been the first county track to have a small oval built inside it's infield for what would be considered micro sprints today.

 Many of the top local drivers of this era turned laps on this dirt track.
 As legend has it, if you weren't sure where the track was, just look for the dust cloud hovering above it!
 It also survived challenges from other dirt tracks that operated during it's tenure but ultimately couldn't draw enough cars to continue to operate.
+Its closure would, however, may have been responsible for helping to create the legendary track that would follow it.

 1964 would be the final year for this hillside race track with an impressive view.